amlt-by-coinfirm/AMLT-Report-oracle/docs/IAMLTOracle.md

 Deposit AMLT to an account internally.
-This function transfers `amount` of tokens from the caller to caller's internal balance for paying fees in the future.
+This function transfers the `amount` of tokens from the caller to caller's internal balance for paying fees in the future.
 Before calling this function, the account must have called {_amlToken}'s {IERC20-approve} approving this Oracle to access their tokens.
 On successful execution, {Deposited} EVM event is emitted.